programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 - how Wikidata structures that information, and
 - how to explore its data in order to contextualize questions in your research.

 While this stand-alone lesson focuses on Wikidata, it can also serve to extend your understanding of Linked Open Data.
 Wikidata is the most user-friendly implementation of this data structure, and it's under constant development.
 It's a great place to begin to learn about key graph data features, such as schemas and the SPARQL query language, which can be applied in other contexts.

 **Related lessons**: After completing this lesson, readers might wish to consult Jonathan Blaney's [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-data), which covers some of the same ground in more abstract and general terms.
 (When Blaney wrote his lesson, Wikidata did not yet exist.)
 Historians will also benefit from an [introductory Wikidata lesson](https://programminghistorian.github.io/ph-submissions/en/drafts/translations/linked-open-data-wikidata) <!-- LINK TO BE UPDATED --> aimed at librarians, archivists, and other information professionals which covers some of the same ground using different examples.

 **Prerequisites**: There are no prerequisites for this lesson, but you might want to log in to Wikidata in order to personalize language settings.
 If you already have a Wikipedia user id, it will work in Wikidata.

 Wikidata is a dynamic knowledge base edited thousands of times each day.
-I have tried to choose durable examples for this lesson, but some of those edits might affect some of the examples.
+I have tried to choose durable examples for this lesson, but some of those future edits might affect some of this lesson's examples.

 ## What is Wikidata?

-[Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction) is the world's largest open data set or, to use its self-identification, "knowledge base."
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction) is the world's largest open data set or, to use its self-identification, "knowledge base".
 Like any database, it operates according to rigid rules about how information must be structured.
 Unlike most databases, however, Wikidata's structure prioritizes open contribution and collaboration protocols, [interoperability](https://en.wikipedia.org/wiki/Interoperability), and linking between data sets.
 For historians, this data structure offers something especially attractive: in cases of uncertainty, it can accommodate more than one answer.

 Wikidata is a sibling of Wikipedia, and shares its [politics of knowledge production and dissemination](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), as well as the [values of the Wikimedia Foundation](https://wikimediafoundation.org/about/values/#a1-we-are-in-this-mission-together).
 Among these values is commitment to underrepresented knowledge communities.
 Wikidata's interface is seamlessly multilingual and, unlike Wikipedia, users can access information in any and all languages they choose through the same interface.
 This functionality is particularly useful for researchers working in multilingual and cross-cultural contexts.

 The debate over Wikipedia's merits and faults is rich; many will agree that it's a convenient place to look up facts, refreshingly broad and democratic in its coverage, but it can be unreliable in its synthesis.
 Wikidata's content, in contrast to Wikipedia, is all facts and no synthesis: it contains no sentences, and all content is rendered as small units of data.
 Wikidata is particularly useful for automated enrichment of existing datasets.
 For instance, named entities (e.g., people and places) in a corpus of historical newspapers, once linked to Wikidata items, can easily be mapped or placed in chronological series.[^1] The [impresso project](https://www.impresso-project.ch/) uses Wikidata to cluster newspaper references to the same person using different iterations of their names.[^2] This application is beyond the scope of this lesson, but readers interested in extending its suggestions will want to know that Wikidata scales very well.

-The cluster of technologies on which Wikidata is built, is often associated with the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web): a broader vision for connecting data across the web.
+The cluster of technologies on which Wikidata is built is often associated with the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web): a broader vision for connecting data across the web.
 This includes approaches such as [linked data](https://en.wikipedia.org/wiki/Linked_data#Linked_open_data), typically implemented using standards like the [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework), which represents information as [graph data](https://en.wikipedia.org/wiki/Graph_database).
 This cluster of technologies has been an object of fascination for years due to its potential to solve the problem of aggregating extremely diverse data sets.
 Outside of some specialist cases, that potential went unrealized until the late 2010s, with the advent and popularization of Wikidata.
 Now, for the first time, historians interested in these technologies have a substantial, well-supported foundation to which they can contribute.[^3]

 Thus far, Wikidata has been more important for popular consumers of history than it has for academic researchers.
 As computational methods become more indispensable for historians, we can use Wikidata to enrich our own research datasets while also using our datasets to enrich Wikidata.
-As this lesson will suggest, this exercise is not merely one of data entry, but touches on important questions of interpretation when choices are made about how knowledge is structured.
+The practices integral to this lesson are not merely matters of data entry, but touch on important questions of interpretation when choices are made about how knowledge is structured.
 [Heather Ford](https://hblog.org) and [Shira Klein](https://www.chapman.edu/our-faculty/shira-klein.aspx) have shown how Wikipedia editors can shape historical narratives.[^4] Scholars of technology and media studies such as Ford and [Andrew Iliadis](https://andrewiliadis.com) have pointed to the crucial role of ontological thinking in the production of "semantic infrastructure": building systems like Wikidata requires deciding how to define categories, entities, and relationships.
 It is therefore increasingly important for historians to bring their expertise to bear in the crucial public historical resource that Wikidata has become.[^5]

-## A case study about heads of state
+## A Case Study about Heads of State

 This lesson will use as an example case study a comparison between mid-twentieth century Egyptian president Gamal Abdel Nasser and other heads of state from his era.
 The goal is to provide a clear, easy-to-follow introductory example to working with Wikidata.
 As you move through the lesson, you are encouraged to repeat the example exercises using persons, places, or things drawn from your own fields of interest.

 The Gamal Abdel Nasser comparison is useful for another reason: data on heads of state is fairly complete in Wikidata.
 When you explore your own areas of interest, you will perhaps find more gaps.
 You will also almost certainly find some ambiguities and inconsistencies in how data is presented in Wikidata, especially when exploring information you know well.
 Rather than being a drawback, Wikidata’s gaps and ambiguities can also be valuable for historical research.
 Near the end of this lesson, for example, you will explore the strange findings Wikipedia offers about the ideology of Abdel Nasser and other heads of state.
 This case study, based on a well-documented area of political history, is meant as a simple starting point to guide you towards more complex and meaningful investigations of your own design.

-## How to read an item page
+## How to Read an Item Page

 To get an idea of Wikidata's nature, and without worrying too much about the format, spend a bit of time scrolling through the Wikidata entry on former Egyptian president [Gamal Abdel Nasser](https://www.wikidata.org/wiki/Q39524).